BRDM-2: Other operators

 Like all Soviet equipment, the BRDM-2 was also sold to many Arab and African countries.
 It is used by 38 armies.
-The BRDM-2's enjoyed popularity on the export market because it was cheap, easy to operate and reliable.
+The BRDM-2 has enjoyed popularity on the export market because it was cheap, easy to operate and reliable.
 These factors made the BRDM-2 a more popular export reconnaissance vehicle than the BRM-1K, which was much more expensive and complicated to operate.
 Two BRDM-2s were sold to Grenada and were lost in the Invasion of Grenada.
 One was destroyed in an engagement with American M60 Pattons and the second was captured.

 When the Soviet forces left Afghanistan, they abandoned many BRDM-2s.
-These vehicles, together with some derelict ones restored back to working state, are now used by the Afghan National Army.
+These vehicles, together with some derelict ones restored back to working state, are now used by the Afghan Taliban.
 The BRDM-2 also saw service with the Iraqi Army during the First Gulf War and the 2003 invasion of Iraq.

 The Soviet Union began supplying the People's Armed Forces for the Liberation of Angola (FAPLA) with BRDM-2s shortly after Angolan independence.
 At least one fell victim to a rebel Panhard AML-90 crewed by South African advisers during Operation Savannah.

 BRDM-2 armoured scout cars were used by the Yugoslav People's Army (JNA) during the Ten-Day War as well as the initial operations in Croatia during the Croatian War of Independence.
 The BRDM-2 was also used by the Yugoslav Army (VJ) against the KLA during the Kosovo war.
 BRDM-2 armoured scout cars are used by Polish, Ukrainian and Russian units of the Kosovo Force.

 The Sudanese Armed Forces used several BRDM-2s during the Sudanese conflict in South Kordofan and Blue Nile and at least 2 were captured by the Sudan People's Liberation Movement-North in December 2012.